kjaymiller/kjaymiller/content/pitpodcast-get-real-narrow-scope.md

 00:12:37:

-If I decide that the transcript or packages on Lee going to support a ws transcribe, then okay, I have the ability to do that if I decide that transcript er is not going to support custom vocabulary.
+If I decide that the transcript or packages on Lee going to support AWS Transcribe, then okay, I have the ability to do that if I decide that transcriptor is not going to support custom vocabulary.

 00:13:03: